SAM-IT/yii2-static-assets/README.md

 # Asset discovery / publishing
 Assets are discovered by recursively iterating over all folders and files.
 Each file that ends with `.php` is then processed:
-- If it does not contain the word `AssetBundle` it is skipped.
 - The namespace is extracted via regular expression matching.
 - The class name is extracted via regular expression matching.
 - We use reflection to check if the class is an instance of `yii\web\AssetBundle` and if so it is published.